ietf-wg-cellar/flac-specification/rfc_backmatter.md

 For subframes with a linear predictor, the calculation is a little more complicated.
 Each prediction is the sum of several multiplications.
 Each of these multiply a sample value with a predictor coefficient.
 The extra bits needed can be calculated by adding the predictor coefficient precision (in bits) to the bit depth of the audio samples.
 To account for the summing of these multiplications, the log base 2 of the predictor order rounded up is added.

-For example, if the sample bit depth of the source is 24, the current subframe encodes a side channel (see the [section on interchannel decorrelation](#interchannel-decorrelation)), the predictor order is 12, and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least (24 + 1) + 15 + ceil(log2(12)) = 44 bits.
+For example, if the sample bit depth of the source is 24, the current subframe encodes a side channel (see (#interchannel-decorrelation)), the predictor order is 12, and the predictor coefficient precision is 15 bits, the minimum required size of the used signed integer data type is at least (24 + 1) + 15 + ceil(log2(12)) = 44 bits.
 As another example, with a side-channel subframe bit depth of 16, a predictor order of 8, and a predictor coefficient precision of 12 bits, the minimum required size of the used signed integer data type is (16 + 1) + 12 + ceil(log2(8)) = 32 bits.

 ## Residual

-As stated in the section [coded residual](#coded-residual), an encoder must make sure residual samples are representable by a 32-bit integer, signed two's complement, excluding the most negative value.
+As stated in (#coded-residual), an encoder must make sure residual samples are representable by a 32-bit integer, signed two's complement, excluding the most negative value.
 Continuing as in the previous section, it is possible to calculate when residual samples already implicitly fit and when an additional check is needed.
 This implicit fit is achieved when residuals would fit a theoretical 31-bit signed int, as that satisfies both of the mentioned criteria.
 When this implicit fit is not achieved, all residual values must be calculated and checked individually.

 For the residual of a fixed predictor, the maximum residual sample size was already calculated in the previous section.
 However, for a linear predictor, the prediction is shifted right by a certain amount.
 The number of bits needed for the residual is the number of bits calculated in the previous section, reduced by the prediction right shift, and increased by one bit to account for the subtraction of the prediction from the current sample on encoding.